Generative AI in Game Development: A Qualitative Research Synthesis: Selection of Primary Studies

 \subsection{Search Strategy}

-We conducted a systematic literature search across academic databases relevant to \ac{HCI} and games research, complemented with a more open search.
-We initially searched the ACM Digital Library and Scopus via Elsevier, as they index the major publication venues in \ac{HCI} and technical game research.
-These further conducted manual searches in the DiGRA and the Foundations of Digital Games (FDG) proceedings to account for relevant work that may not be well indexed elsewhere.
-This was complemented by searches through Google Scholar to identify preprints and peer-reviewed work published in other venues.
+We conducted a systematic literature search across academic databases relevant to HCI and games research, complemented with manual and open searches.
+We initially searched the ACM Digital Library and Scopus via Elsevier, as they index the major publication venues in HCI and technical game research.
+We further conducted manual searches of the DiGRA and the Foundations of Digital Games (FDG) proceedings to account for relevant work that may not be well indexed elsewhere.
+Finally, we searched openly on Google Scholar to identify preprints and peer-reviewed work published in other venues.
 Two additional measures taken to expand the identified corpus are described in Sec.~\ref{sec:study_selection_selection_process}.

-The search terms were developed iteratively, informed by prior literature and exploratory database queries.
-Terms were grouped into four primary blocks: (1) game development contexts, (2) generative AI systems and models, (3) qualitative research design, and (4) conceptual framings and interaction modalities.
-Searches were initially piloted in the bibliographic databases ACM Digital Library and Scopus.
-They were then extended to the conference proceedings archives of DiGRA and FDG, as well as Google Scholar.
+The search terms were developed iteratively, informed by prior literature and exploratory queries.
+Terms were grouped into four primary blocks: (1) game development contexts, (2) \ac{GenAI} systems and architectures, (3) qualitative research design, and (4) conceptual framings and interaction modalities.
+Searches were piloted in the ACM Digital Library and Scopus and then extended to the conference proceedings and Google Scholar.
 Boolean operators and wildcards were used to manage linguistic variation, and search strings were adapted to suit the syntax requirements of each platform.
 Full search strategies, including all query variants, are included as Supplementary Materials.